 - These dogs are often intimidated by direct eye contact as well.
-Look at your dog’s face without looking directly into his eyes, and only for very short periods.
+Look at your dog’s face without looking directly into his eyes, and only for concise periods.
 Avoid direct eye contact — look at his back or tail instead.

 - Give him an alternative to behaving submissively.
 For example, if he knows a few commands, have him “sit” or “shake” as you approach, and reward him for obeying.
-Obedience training does wonders for a dog’s confidence!
-An untrained dog is doesn’t know how to communicate with humans or how to behave, but the trained dog understands what’s expected of him, and the words you say to him.
+Obedience training does wonder for a dog’s confidence!
+An untrained dog is doesn’t know how to communicate with humans or how to behave, but the trained dog understands what’s expected of him and the words you say to him.
 He’s confident because he has the tools with which to please his superiors.
-It also can open your eyes to the ways that you can unconsciously reinforce a negative behavior, and teaches you the importance of praise in a healthy relationship with your dog.
+It can also open your eyes to how you can unconsciously reinforce negative behavior and teach you the importance of praise in a healthy relationship with your dog.

 - Minimize the occasions your dog makes you want to scold him; think about what your dog does that causes you to scold him.
 For example, does he get into the trash, steal your children’s toys or chew on your sneakers?
-By simply putting a lid on the trash can or putting it into a closet and requiring your family to pick up after themselves, these situations can be eliminated.
-The easier you make it for your dog to do what you want, the quicker he’ll learn and his confidence will grown.
-On the other hand, discipline, scolding and physical punishment will simply reduce his confidence and worsen your submissive urination problem.
+By simply putting a lid on the trash can or putting it into a closet and requiring your family to pick it up after themselves, you can eliminate these situations.
+The easier you make it for your dog to do what you want, the quicker he’ll learn, and his confidence will grow.
+On the other hand, discipline, scolding, and physical punishment will reduce his confidence and worsen his submissive urination problem.